Swedish Army

-The Swedish Army (Svenska Armén) is the land force of the Swedish Armed Forces.
+The Swedish Army (Svenska Armén) is the land force of the Swedish Armed Forces of the Kingdom of Sweden.
+Beginning with its service in 1521, the Swedish Army has been active for more than 500 years.

 History

-Svea Life Guards dates back to the year 1521, when the men of Dalarna chose 16 young able men as body guards for the insurgent nobleman Gustav Vasa in the Swedish War of Liberation against the Danish-dominated Union of Kalmar, thus making the present-day Life Guards one of the world's oldest regiments still on active duty.
+Svea Life Guards dates back to the year 1521, when the men of Dalarna chose 16 young able men as body guards for the insurgent nobleman Gustav Vasa in the war against the Union of Kalmar, thus making the present-day Life Guards one of the world's oldest regiments still on active duty.

 In 1901, Sweden introduced conscription.
 The conscription system was abolished in 2010 but reinstated in 2017.

 Organisation

 The peace-time organisation of the Swedish Army is divided into a number of regiments for the different branches.
-The number of active regiments has been reduced since the end of the Cold War.
-However the Swedish Army has begun to expand once again.
-The regiment forms training organizations that train the various battalions of the army and home guard.
+The number of active regiments has been reduced since the end of the Cold War in the late 1980s.
+However the Swedish Army has begun to expand once again, due to an increasing threat from the east with a resurgent Russian Federation and its attack on neighboring Ukraine in 2014 / 2022.
+Thus resulting in longtime neutral Sweden to become a full-fledged member of the 75 year old Western / Central European and North America democratic and military alliance of the North Atlantic Treaty Organization (NATO).
+The regiment forms training organisations that train the various battalions of the army and home guard.

-The Swedish Armed Forces recently underwent a transformation from conscription-based recruitment to a professional defence organisation.
-This is part of a larger goal to abandon the mass army from the Cold War and develop an army better suited to modern maneuver warfare and at the same time retain a higher readiness.
-Since 2014, the Swedish army has had around 50,000 soldiers in either full-time or part-time duty, with eight mechanized infantry battalions instantly available at any time and the full force of 71 battalions ready to be deployed within one week.
+The Swedish Armed Forces recently underwent a transformation from conscription-based recruitment to a professional defence organisation increasing to an all-volunteer force.
+This is part of a larger goal to abandon the mass army from the Cold War era and develop an army better suited to modern maneuver warfare and at the same time retain a higher readiness.
+Since 2014, the Swedish Army has had around 50,000 soldiers in either full-time or part-time duty, with eight mechanised infantry battalions instantly available at any time and the full force of 71 battalions ready to be deployed within one week.
 The regular army consists of 8 mechanised maneuver battalions, 19 support battalions of different kinds including artillery battalions, anti-aircraft battalions, combat engineer battalions, rangers, logistics battalions and 4 reserve heavy armoured battalions and 40 territorial defence battalions.
 The battalion is the core unit but all units are completely modular and can be arranged in combat teams from company to brigade level with different units depending on the task.
-There are a total of 6 permanent staffs under the central command capable of handling large battlegroups, 4 regional staffs and 2 brigade staffs.
+There are a total of 6 permanent staffs under the central command capable of handling large battlegroups, 4 regional staffs, 3 brigade staffs and 1 divisional staff.